belgianmobileid/doc/_OIDCplatforms/azureB2C.md

 1. In the Identity Experience Framework, click on the B2C_1A_signup_sigin custom policy file.
 2. Select Application and the reply url
 3. Click on Run now
-4. Based on your <UserJourneys>, the itsme® “Identify yourself” page will appear.
+4. Based on your <UserJourneys>, the itsme “Identify yourself” page will appear.
 5. Enter your mobile phone number and click on send.
-6. Confirm the action in the itsme® app.
+6. Confirm the action in the itsme app.
 7. If all succeeds, you will be redirected to the redirect URL.

 ## Reference

- <button type="button"><a href="https://docs.microsoft.com/en-us/azure/active-directory-b2c/partner-itsme" target="blank">Configure itsme® OpenID Connect (OIDC) with Azure Active Directory B2C</a></button>
+ <button type="button"><a href="https://docs.microsoft.com/en-us/azure/active-directory-b2c/partner-itsme" target="blank">Configure itsme OpenID Connect (OIDC) with Azure Active Directory B2C</a></button>
  <button type="button"><a href="https://docs.microsoft.com/en-us/azure/active-directory-b2c/b2clogin#change-identity-provider-redirect-urls" target="blank">Azure B2C documentation for redirect format</a></button>